Acoustic analogies with general relativity, quantum fields, and thermodynamics: Generation of sound waves in acoustic spacetime

-We shall already notice the similarity between the spatial part of the stress-energy tensor, $T^{jk}$, and Lighthill's tensor\cite{Lighthill1952}, which is a pure aeroacoustic source of sound in fluids in free space (without boundaries).
-Apart from the different value of $c_0$ (speed of sound instead of speed of light), the main differences are that in classical fluid dynamics $\rho$ denotes usual density of the matter rather than energy density and the appearance of pressure in the sum $\rho+p/c_0^2$ in the momentum and stress terms.
-Usually, however, $p/c_0^2 \ll \rho$ when $|\vec v| \ll c_0$ even in the context of gravitation (hence, pressure $p$ here should not be confused with acoustic pressure).
-In aeroacoustics and fluid dynamics the same condition is satisfied in subsonic flows with low Mach number value.
-Therefore, non-relativistic stress-energy tensor takes the simpler form
+We shall already notice the similarity between the spatial part of the stress-energy tensor, $T^{jk}$, and Lighthill's tensor\cite{Lighthill1952}, which is a pure aeroacoustic source of sound in unbounded fluids, as well as the monopole mass source, $\rho$, from eq.~(\ref{Einstein_field_equations_linear_non-relativistic_source}) in $T^{00}$, and the dipole momentum source, $\rho \vec v$, in the components $T^{0i} = T^{i0}$.
+Apart from a different constant $c_0$ (the speed of sound instead of the speed of light), the main differences are that in classical fluid dynamics $\rho$ denotes usual matter rather than energy-mass density and the appearance of pressure in the sum $\rho+p/c_0^2$ in the momentum and stress terms.
+However, when\footnote{ Relativistic fluids are not considered here.
+For example, the early universe consisted likely of massless particles.

-which also describes incompressible flows.
-The only essential difference is in $\rho_0$ representing energy or mass density\footnote{The mass energy usually dominates over the energy of massless particles in general relativity, as well, especially at non-relativistic speeds, which makes the analogy even closer.
-An exception are highly non-relativistic fluids which are not covered here.
-For example, the early universe is believed to consist of massless particles.
 It is interesting to note that such a fluid still posses compressibility and the speed of sound can be defined~\cite{Partovi1994}.
-The maximum speed of compressible waves is then of the same order of magnitude as the speed of light, smaller only by the factor $\sqrt{3}$.
-This opens further questions on the relation between relativistic acoustics and the analogy treated here.
-Origin of mass in acoustic spacetime will be discussed in section~\ref{ch:acoustic_Lagrangians} in the context of quantum analogy.}.
+Moreover, the maximum speed of compressible waves is of the same order of magnitude as the speed of light, smaller only by the factor $\sqrt{3}$.
+This allows a more direct use of the analogy in the context of relativistic acoustics.
+Quantum and thermodynamic origins of mass and the background density $\rho_0$ in acoustic spacetime will be discussed in section~\ref{ch:acoustic_Lagrangians}.} $|\vec v| \ll c_0$, ordinary mass has a dominant contribution in the total mass-energy and $p/c_0^2 \ll \rho$~\cite{Schutz2017}.
+In aeroacoustics and fluid dynamics the same condition is satisfied in incompressible ($\rho = \rho_0$) subsonic flows with low Mach number values.
+Therefore, the non-relativistic stress-energy tensor reduces to